Wang-Lin-boop/GeminiMol/README.md

 We appreciate the developers of AutoGluon and Deep Graph Library (DGL).
 We also thank the developers and maintainers of MarcoModel and PhaseShape modules in the Schrödinger package.

-We express our gratitude to Dr. Zhongji Pu for their invaluable assistance in conducting third-party testing for model application and reproducibility.
+We express our gratitude to Dr. Zhongji Pu for his invaluable assistance in conducting third-party testing for model installation, reproducibility and application.

 Besides, GeminiMol communicates with and/or references the following separate libraries and packages, we thank all their contributors and maintainers!